Skip to main content

 Number of T-shirts

 The 15 T-shirts had a total of 20 graphics.
 Two of the graphics were on sleeves.
-Below is a chart showing how each company used the number of T-shirts supplied.
-Neither Campus Quilts nor Project Repat used the graphics that were on the sleeve nor were the graphics returned with the quilt.
+Below is a chart showing how many graphics each company used of the number of T-shirts supplied.
+Neither Campus Quilts nor Project Repat used the graphics that were on the sleeves.
+These graphics not returned with the quilt.
 Below is a breakdown:

 Compare Project Repat, Campus Quilts and Too Cool T-shirt Quilts